AdobeDocs/app-builder/src/pages/resources/journaling-events/index.md

 ## User story

-There is a class of App Builder apps in which customers want guarantees that I/O Events will be processed without losing any events, especially during a surge of events.
+There is a class of App Builder apps for which customers want guarantees that I/O Events will be processed without losing any, for example during a surge of events.
 Without processing guarantees, a Runtime webhook would return a 429 response when it passed its concurrency limit, causing the webhook to be marked unreachable and ending delivery of events.
 The Journaling API of custom events resolves this situation.

 ## Solution